-Mayor of Bayville complements traditional public workshops required of all COGs and MPOs under SB 375.
-The game was timed to run simultaneously with 35 in-person “pop-up” booths staffed by MTC/ABAG at such locations as famer’s markets, libraries and schools.
+The Mayor of Bayville complements traditional public workshops required of all COGs and MPOs under SB 375.
+The game was timed to run simultaneously with 35 in-person “pop-up” booths staffed by MTC/ABAG at such locations as farmer’s markets, libraries, and schools.

 “Of all of our products, it’s one of our most popular,” Fong said.
 “A civic game about transportation, housing, the environment and the economy?
 That’s awesome.”